gutsy-robot/lane_detection_segnet/Readme.md

 Dependencies:

-[ICaffe-Segnet](https://github.com/alexgkendall/caffe-segnet "Caffe-Segnet").
+[Caffe-Segnet](https://github.com/alexgkendall/caffe-segnet "Caffe-Segnet").
 Clone this repo, in the same directory where your lane-detection directory is present, and then build it.

-Download the [I'm an inline-style link with title](https://tinyurl.com/y8un7jdv "weights") and unzip them in the lane_detection directory.
+Download the [weights](https://tinyurl.com/y8un7jdv "weights") and unzip them in the lane_detection directory.

 [ROS CvBridge](http://wiki.ros.org/cv_bridge "ROS CvBridge")